The Collective Resourcing Cohort

 • A more connected, collaborative regional ecosystem

-• Increased ability to mobilize resources for systems change
+• Increased ability to mobilize resources to advance community-led regional goals

 • A shift toward community-informed, trust-based funding practices

-• Más Allá designed the Collective Resourcing Cohort, drawing inspiration from a range of collaborative, equity-driven frameworks.
+• Más Allá designed the Collective Resourcing Cohort, drawing inspiration from a range of collaborative, equity-driven frameworks and community-led efforts they are involved in.
 They are a values-driven, community-centered fundraising consulting firm dedicated to raising revenue for and with BIPOC communities.

 Get Involved